halilozercan/halocoin/README.md

 ## What is this?

 Halocoin is my personal project to learn, experiment and build around blockchain technology.
 This project is by no means production ready or close to actual implementation of Bitcoin protocol.
 However, I have tried to imitate what is proposed in Bitcoin white paper.
+For example, it is still missing Merkle Trees for transactions which is a core property of Bitcoin.

 Although source code is not related to original repository anymore and I already removed the fork tag, I want to acknowledge my initial start point.
 I thank zack-bitcoin for putting effort into developing a minimal blockchain.